Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 - When do we stop pretending that this is all about football?
 When Osweiler gets his seventh chance?

 - If Kaepernick does get signed, what happens then?
 Rallies?
 Marches?
 Boycotts?
-Trump Tweets?
+Trump tweets?
 Tiki torches?
 America has more problems to sort out than the NFL does, and even a progressive-minded organization has reason to be a little skittish in the current climate.
 It would be a refreshing step in the right direction if some team at least showed the courage to admit as much.

 Rosters are set.
 Games that matter are just hours away.
 Yet players, teams and the NFL still face some major unanswered questions on the eve of the 2017 season.